pivovarit/quarkus-hazelcast-client-extension/README.md

     quarkus.hazelcast-client.connection-timeout
     quarkus.hazelcast-client.executor-pool-size

+All of them mirror standard Hazelcast Client configuration options.

+If you need more configuration options than these, wire-up your own bean, or fallback to standard `hazelcast.yml/hazelcast.xml`-based configuration (described below).

 ### Configuration using `hazelcast.yml`

 In order to configure client using the `hazelcast.yml` file, place the configuration file in `src/main/resources` and add the following Quarkus configuration entry: